- Oops!Something went wrong.Please try again later.

 Insider Ownership Of Nordson

-Shareholders would probably be interested to learn that insiders own shares in Nordson Corporation.
-The insiders have a meaningful stake worth US$510m.
-Most would see this as a real positive.
-It is good to see this level of investment by insiders.
+We can see that insiders own shares in Nordson Corporation.
+It is a very large company, and board members collectively own US$925m worth of shares (at current prices).
+It is good to see this level of investment.
 You can check here to see if those insiders have been buying recently.

 General Public Ownership